 CellMark’s operations and procedures are governed by an ISO-certified management quality system.
-Additionally, the CellMark Group is certified as conforming to the requirements of the Forest Stewardship Council (FSC®), the Programme for the Endorsement of Forest Certification (PEFC® ), Chain of Custody standards, the National Association of Chemical Distributors (NACD), International Sustainability and Carbon Certification (ISCC), and ENplus®.
+Additionally, the CellMark Group is certified as conforming to the requirements of the Forest Stewardship Council (FSC®), the Programme for the Endorsement of Forest Certification (PEFC® ), Chain of Custody standards, the National Association of Chemical Distributors (NACD), and ENplus®.

 We are members of the Minor Metals Trade Association (MMTA), International Chrome Development Assoxiaton (ICDA), Bureau of International Recycling (BIR), and International Magnesium Institute (IMA).

 CellMark partners with certified suppliers and encourages initiatives that lead to a sustainable development of the world’s resources.
 We embrace the challenges involved in creating innovative solutions for our partners, and we take pride in contributing to global sustainability efforts.

 CellMark has a Quality Management System certified by Scandinavian Business Certification (SBcert).
 It is in accordance with the ISO 9001 standard.